I-95 collapse: Large vehicle fire near Princeton Ave closes interstate in both directions

 If you're heading into New Jersey, you can use Route 130 or 295.
 The Ben Franklin Bridge is also back open after is was temporarily shut down Sunday morning due to a bike-a-thon event.
 If you're traveling northbound on I-95, you can still use the Betsy Ross Bridge exit (Exit 26).
 However, if you're traveling from the Besty Ross to I-95, that area is blocked off.

+Lutz said Exit 26 was recently closed off, which is the Bridgeview exit, as part of the I-95 reconstruction project.

-The fire is out, as of 7:30 a.m., and crews are assessing the damage left behind.
-There has been no word on if anyone was injured.
-Officials said there are no concerns for neighbors.
+The fire was out, as of 7:30 a.m., and crews are assessing the damage left behind.

+Injuries are unknown at this time, fire officials said in a press conference, as they have not been able to get close enough to the source of the fire to assess if anyone was in the vehicle when it started.
+However, officials also said there are no concerns for neighbors and no other drivers were injured.

 This is a developing story.
 Check back for updates.